Jolarpettai: Demographics

 According to 2011 census, Jolarpet had a population of 29,662 with a sex-ratio of 1,032 females for every 1,000 males, much above the national average of 929.
 A total of 3,148 were under the age of six, constituting 1,605 males and 1,543 females.
 Scheduled Castes and Scheduled Tribes accounted for 17.89% and 1.79% of the population respectively.
 The average literacy of the town was 74.44%, compared to the national average of 72.99%.
 The town had a total of : 7140 households.
 There were a total of 10,639 workers, comprising 220 cultivators, 632 main agricultural labourers, 1,211 in house hold industries, 6,327 other workers, 2,249 marginal workers, 20 marginal cultivators, 274 marginal agricultural labourers, 269 marginal workers in household industries and 1,686 other marginal workers.
 As per the religious census of 2011, Jolarpet had 91.87% Hindus, 4.44% Muslims, 3.55% Christians, 0.02% Sikhs, 0.02% Buddhists, 0.0% Jains, 0.09% following other religions and 0.01% following no religion or did not indicate any religious preference.

-Administration and Politics
+Administration and politics

 Jolarpet Assembly constituency is the 49th Tamil Assembly constituency and covers this area.

 The Municipal Council comprises 18 wards.
 Councillors are headed by chairperson, who is elected by voters of the councillors.
 The municipal office is situated at Gandhi Road near by Jolarpet Railway junction.

 Transport

-Jolarpettai is well connected by road to various parts of Vellore district.
+Jolarpettai is well connected by road to various parts of Tirupattur and Vellore districts.
 The State Highway 18 (Salem-Vaniyambadi) passes through the town, while NH 48 (Krishnagiri-Walajapet), which is part of the Golden Quadrilateral project, passes through the town's outskirts.
-It is well connected to all parts of Vellore district as well as important towns in Krishnagiri district and Dharmapuri district and Bengaluru by buses.
+It is well connected to all parts of Tirupattur and Vellore district as well as important towns in Krishnagiri district and Dharmapuri district and Bengaluru by buses.